Deadlift: The King of all Exercises!

-When we think of burning calories most will assume cardio is the only way, preferably diet should be looked at first but that is another blog for another time.
-However, the deadlift is a compound exercise that recruits multiple muscle group at once.
-This takes a lot of effort which means that the body is working very hard, and the harder you work and more muscles you use then more calories will be burned.
+When we think of burning calories most will assume cardio is the only way, preferably diet should be looked at first but that is another blog for another time (or check this one out once you are done here).
+However, the deadlift is a compound exercise that recruits multiple muscle groups at once.
+This takes a lot of effort which means that the body is working very hard, and the harder you work and the more muscles you use the more calories will be burned.

 Deadlift is functional